Does Home Insurance Cover Appliances? Breakdown vs Damage Explained

 Equipment Breakdown Coverage: The Affordable Fix

 The good news is that there's a solution specifically designed to fill this gap: the equipment breakdown endorsement.
-This optional add-on to your existing homeowners policy covers sudden and accidental mechanical, electrical, or pressure system failures — exactly what a standard policy leaves out.
+This optional add-on to your existing homeowners policy covers sudden and accidental mechanical, electrical, or pressure system failures, exactly what a standard policy leaves out.

 What It Covers

-• Power surges or short circuits
+• Power surges or short circuits (including damage when electricity is restored after an outage)

 • Motor burnout

-• Mechanical failure (sudden, not gradual)
+• Sudden mechanical failure (not gradual)

 • Electrical arcing